1dentified/Eldritch_Knowledge/operator_laptop_setup.md

 sudo docker run -d --name es01 --net elastic -p 9200:9200 -it docker.elastic.co/elasticsearch/elasticsearch:8.2.0
 ```

+> NOTE:  This is important.
+If you shutdown your computer, the containers you are running will no longer be running and the rest of these steps can fail.
+> Check the output of the follow command `sudo docker ps -a` to see if the containers are "up" or actively running.
+If not use the following command to stat them (don't use run again, it will make duplicates). `sudo docker start es01` or `sudo docker start kibana`.

 4. Log into the container, set the password, and create an enrollmentkey
 ```bash
 sudo docker exec -it es01 /bin/bash